AAA Life Insurance Review 2026: Rates, Pros & Cons

 LifeTime Universal Life

 AAA's LifeTime Universal Life policy provides flexible premiums with guaranteed lifetime coverage.
 You can adjust your premium payments within certain limits, allowing for greater control over your financial commitments.
-The guaranteed lifetime coverage makes sure that the death benefit will remain in place for life as long as the required premiums are paid.
+Guaranteed lifetime coverage ensures the death benefit remains in place for life as long as the required premiums are paid.

 Death benefit amounts start at $100,000 and can be as high as $5 million or more.
 With this policy, the insured can access up to 50% of their total benefit amount (with a maximum of $500,000) if they get diagnosed with a terminal illness that can lead to death within 12 months or less.
-This policy is available for customers aged 18-85.
+This policy is available for customers aged 18 to 85.

 businessOwner icon